Facebook dumps Microsoft Web search results

+UPDATE 5-OPEC cut doubts put oil on track for biggest weekly drop in a month

+* Iran May exports to fall to 14-month low (Adds details, quotes, updates prices)

-SAN FRANCISCO Facebook Inc (FB.O) has stopped including results from Microsoft Corp's (MSFT.O) Bing search engine on its social networking site.
+SAN FRANCISCO Dec 12 Facebook Inc has stopped including results from Microsoft Corp's Bing search engine on its social networking site.

 The move, confirmed by a company spokesperson, comes as Facebook has revamped its own search offerings, introducing a tool on Monday that allows users to quickly find past comments and other information posted by their friends on Facebook.